Motivation and emotion perspective of personality.

 Skinner’s Operant Conditioning

 Operant Conditioning.
-The operant conditioning is the procedure by which a change in the consequences of a response will affect the rate at which the response occurs.
-The operant-conditioning process, Read More …
+Operant conditioning is the procedure by which a change in the consequences of a response will affect the rate at which the response occurs.
+The operant-conditioning process, the Read More …

 Jung’s Analytical Psychology